 An inspection of the building was undertaken on the 16th of April 2012.
-Both the interior and exterior of the building were inspected.
+Both the interior and exterior of the rebuilt portion and the exterior of the pre-1974 portion of the building were inspected.
+A portion of the interior of the pre-1974 portion was visible through a window.